dottocarlotta/antimasks-hashtags-data-analysis/README.md

 ## Analysis

-• [This document](https://github.com/dottocarlotta/antimasks-hashtags-data-analysis/blob/master/NoMasks-analysis.ipynb) walks through the data analysis of #NoMasks in July 2020.
+• [This document](https://github.com/dottocarlotta/antimasks-hashtags-data-analysis/blob/master/NoMasks-analysis.ipynb) walks through the data analysis of #UnitedAgainstJehad hashtag.
 It provides reproducible code for parsing out the hashtags in the tweets and for creating key visualizations.

-• [This document](https://github.com/dottocarlotta/antimasks-hashtags-data-analysis/blob/master/Stopmasques-analysis.ipynb) reproduces the analysis for the French #StopMasques.